laminas-api-tools/api-tools-versioning/README.md

-ZF Versioning
+Laminas Versioning
 =============

-ZF2 module for automating versioned URLs and Accept/Content-Type mediatypes.
+Laminas module for automating versioned URLs and Accept/Content-Type mediatypes.

 Enables:

 - Prefixing defined routes with an optional `[/v:version]` segment, specifying a constraint of digits only for the version parameter, and defining a default version of 1.
-Default can be overridden by modifying `[zf-versioning][default_version]` in `module.config.php`.
+Default can be overridden by modifying `[api-tools-versioning][default_version]` in `module.config.php`.
 - Matching a default mediatype regular expression of `application/vnd.{api name}.v{version}(.{resource})?+json` in both Accept and Content-Type headers.